-The Bank is required to maintain average balances on hand or with the Federal Reserve Bank.
-At December 31, 2018 and 2019, cash and due from banks included \$9.9 million and \$11.5 million, respectively, to satisfy such reserve requirements.
+In past years, the Bank was required to maintain average balances on hand or with the Federal Reserve Bank.
+At December 31, 2019, cash and due from banks included \$11.5 million to satisfy such reserve requirements.
+Effective March 26, 2020, the Board of Governors of the Federal Reserve System reduced reserve requirements to zero percent, which eliminated reserve requirements for all depository institutions.
+At December 31, 2020 the Bank was not required to maintain any average balances on hand or with the Federal Reserve Bank.